appotry/dashy/README.md

   lissy93/dashy:latest
 ```

-If you prefer to use Docker Compose, [here is an example](./docs/deployment.md#using-docker-compose).
+If you prefer to use Docker Compose, [here is an example](./docs/Deployment.md#using-docker-compose).
 You can also build the Docker container from source, by cloning the repo, cd'ing into it and running `docker build .` and `docker compose up`.

-> Once you've got Dashy running, you can take a look at [App Management Docs](./docs/management.md), for info on using health checks, provisioning assets, configuring web servers, securing your app, logs, performance and more.
+> Once you've got Dashy running, you can take a look at [App Management Docs](./docs/Management.md), for info on using health checks, provisioning assets, Configuring web servers, securing your app, logs, performance and more.

 #### Deploying from Source 🚀